GreenAutoML4FAS/UncertainSAM/README.md

 - Simple and intuitive demonstrator to visualize uncertainty in a video stream
 - Training scripts to retrain the model

-**Important Note:**
-The current version only supports the SAM2.0 model.
-We are currently training models for SAM2.1.
-This repository is a research prototype and is not intended for production use.
-Please use it at your own risk.
-We will do our best to maintain the code and fix issues, but we cannot provide any support for it.

 ---